 - The termination of a "Primary Job" will result in a warning message, and an HR administrator will need to assign the "Primary Job" indicator to another employment instance.
-See HR - Updating HR Primary Indicator.
+See Updating the HR Primary Indicator in HRS.

 - If multiple jobs are terminating, it is important to terminate the secondary positions before terminating the benefits primary job.
 Otherwise the employee could be missing insurance deductions on their last payroll check

-- The Action Reason Retirement is used when an employee indicates s/he is leaving the UW System due to retirement.
-When an employee retires it generally means that s/he will be applying for and receiving a retirement annuity from the Wisconsin Retirement System.
+- The Action Reason Retirement is used when an employee indicates they are leaving the UW System due to retirement.
+When an employee retires it generally means that they will be applying for and receiving a retirement annuity from the Wisconsin Retirement System.

 - The Action and Action Reason Codes are used by the system when processing the termination in order to set the correct coverage paid thru dates and the correct deduction end dates.
 The coverage paid thru date is used on COBRA forms and this information is sent to the various benefit plan vendors.
 The coverage paid through date for health insurance is also important as it is the date that staff include on an employee's Accumulated Sick Leave Credit Certification form which is submitted to the Department of Employee Trust Funds (ETF) for an employee that is retiring.